Dolphin2Point1/ttt_identity_swap_grenade/README.md

 # Identity Swap Grenade for TTT2

-This is a gmod addon that adds a grenade that swaps peoples identities.
+This is a GMod addon that adds a grenade that swaps peoples identities in TTT2.

+This requires TTT2 and the Identity Disguiser for TTT2, both of which can be found on the steam workshop or on github.

 ## Notes